Muslim-Jewish Advisory Council

 The Muslim-Jewish Advisory Council is an interfaith, bipartisan collaboration established by the American Jewish Committee and the Islamic Society of North America in early fall 2016.
 Its 46 members are business, religious, and political leaders from all over the United States.
-The Council focuses its public policy advocacy on reversing the rise in hate crimes based on religion in the United States.
-The council's actions includes creating "a coordinated strategy to address anti-Muslim bigotry and antisemitism" and to "protect and expand the rights of religious minorities" in the United States.
-More recently the council has turned its focus to fighting the rise in hate crime, advocating for Congress and the Department of Justice to strengthen laws against hate crimes.
+The council's actions include creating "a coordinated strategy to address anti-Muslim bigotry and antisemitism" and to "protect and expand the rights of religious minorities" in the United States.
+More recently the council has turned its focus to public policy advocacy targeting the rise in hate crimes based on religion in the United States.

 The co-chairs of the council are Stanley Bergman, the CEO of Henry Schein, and Farooq Kathwari, the CEO of Ethan Allen.
 According to Bergman, "Our two communities share much in common and should find ways, where possible, to work together for the benefit of the entire country."
 Kathwari has said, "The Council aims to provide a model for civic engagement by two communities, vital to American society, that agree to work together on issues of common concern and overlapping interest."
 While the strategic need for the communities to work together is longstanding, discussions around the creation of the council began in the summer of 2016.
 AJC began reaching out to Muslim partner organisations and friends.

 In November 2016 the Islamic Society of North America and the American Jewish committee launched their first meeting.
 The council decided to focus on advocacy and on bringing together council members from each group to meet and get to know each other, as well as to discuss the group's mission and goals as a new council.